-An appraiser may receive credit towards the annual training requirement for teaching a course for the first time, provided the teaching materials have been reviewed by Board staff and approved as pertinent for property tax appraisers.
+Training hours may be credited a second time for courses previously taken if at least five years have passed since the student previously completed the course and received training credit for it.
+Similarly, an appraiser may also receive training credit for teaching a course every five years, provided the teaching materials have been reviewed by Board staff and approved as pertinent for property tax appraisers.
 Credit will not be given to instructors for teaching repeated sessions of a particular course.
+However, training credit will be granted if the course material has been substantially revised.